nagibshah/12-factor-java-workshop/README.md

 11. In the IDE, locate the bash terminal in the bottom panel.
 Run the following command to retrieve and execute a pre-prepared shell script, that will perform the following tasks:

  -	Upgrade to the latest version of SAM CLI
  -	Upgrade to the latest version of AWS CLI
  - Install dotnet cli
+ - install Amazon Corretto 11 (Amazon distribution of OpenJDK)

-`curl -s -L https://bit.ly/12FactorLabSetupScript | sh`
+`curl -s -L http://bit.ly/12FactorJavaLabSetupScript | sh`

 12. We have created a bundle containing the skeleton of the system you are going to implement as part of this lab today.
 The bundle includes the step-by-step instructions you will follow once you reach the end of this primer document.
 During the bundle installation process (which you will run on the AWS Cloud9 IDE) you will be asked a series of questions, prompting you to provide data input.